Partner Referral System

 Research & Discovery

-I interviewed 5 RIAs to understand their needs, tools, and appetite for a lead-share feature like this.
+I interviewed several RIAs to understand their needs, tools, and appetite for a lead-share feature like this.
 Additionally, I was tasked with researching the field of "custodians" (effectively brokerages who work with RIA's to sell policies), to understand who the major players were and what features they offered.
-This project had the potential to compete directly or to become a white-labeled partner.
+This project had the potential to compete with custodians or to or to become a white-labeled partner.

-I interviewed 5 RIAs to understand their needs, tools, and appetite for a lead-share feature like this.
+I interviewed several RIAs to understand their needs, tools, and appetite for a lead-share feature like this.
 Additionally, I was tasked with researching the field of "custodians" (effectively brokerages who work with RIA's to sell policies), to understand who the major players were and what features they offered.
-This project had the potential to compete directly or to become a white-labeled partner.
+This project had the potential to compete with custodians or to or to become a white-labeled partner.

 User Journey

-Incorporating all of our research, the PMs and I built a user journey map, seen from the perspective of the user (in this case, RIA's).
+Incorporating all of our research, the PMs and I built a user journey map, seen from the perspective of the user (in this case an RIA).
 The first section was ultimately delegated to Marketing.
 The rest of the scope was massive, and progressively broken into smaller pieces.
 The first phase tackled sections 2-4 ("Begin with Amplify" through "Administer Clients") and for this porfolio I am focusing on "Create Applications".

 Goals and Incentives